-- 46. Marketing on social media is the responsibility of both the platform providers, such as Facebook, and the gambling operators themselves.
-The gambling industry through its Code can only seek compliance by the operators, but social media has grown in importance since the Industry Code was first established and it should now be extended accordingly. - 47.
+- 52. Marketing on social media is the responsibility of both the platform providers, such as Facebook, and the gambling operators themselves.
+The gambling industry through its Code can only seek compliance by the operators, but social media has grown in importance since the Industry Code was first established and it should now be extended accordingly. - 53.
 It should also be remembered that the CAP Code already covers marketing on social media.
-Despite that, the Industry Code is designed to complement existing regulation of this kind and the following provisions were added in the Second Edition: - All gambling operators should have on their corporate webpages (i) responsible gambling messaging; and (ii) links through to sources of more detailed information. - Account profiles for operators' branded websites on social media will also clearly carry '18+' symbols or a 'no-under 18s' type message as well as a reference to www.begambleaware.org alcohol industry and adds another safeguard in the push to ensure that under-18s do not receive inappropriate content.

-This Third edition of the Code added:

-- A requirement that gambling operators carry the required social responsibility and age requirements on consumer-facing marketing content on their YouTube channels. - A requirement that operators use the Twitter age-screening function when marketing to consumers.
-This approach was piloted by the
+Despite that, the Industry Code is designed to complement existing regulation of this kind and the following provisions were added in the Second Edition: - All gambling operators should have on their corporate webpages (i) safer gambling messaging; and (ii) links through to sources of more detailed information. - Account profiles for operators' branded websites on social media will also clearly carry '18+' symbols or a 'no-under 18s' type message as well as a reference to begambleaware.org.
+In the case of lotteries, a comparable 'no under 16s' message should appear. - 54.
+The Third edition of the Code added: - A requirement that gambling operators carry the required social responsibility and age requirements on consumer-facing marketing content on their YouTube channels. - A requirement that operators age restrict all direct marketing video uploads to YouTube.
+This can be done simply by 'checking' the age restriction option when uploading content via: https://support.google.com/youtube/answers/2950063?rd=1